 What is Abdominoplasty?

-Abdominoplasty, also known as a tummy tuck, removes excess skin and fat, as well as restore weakened or separated abdominal muscles.
+Abdominoplasty, also known as a tummy tuck, removes excess skin and fat and also restores weakened or separated abdominal muscles.
 Factors that often contribute to these issues include aging, pregnancy, genetics, prior surgeries, and significant weight fluctuations.
-A tummy tuck results in a flatter abdomen that is proportionate with your body type.
+A tummy tuck results in a flatter abdomen that is proportionate with your body shape.

 Candidates for abdominoplasty surgery in Boston and Worcester, Massachusetts are healthy men or women who are unhappy with the appearance of their abdomen.
 It is important that patients are at a stable weight, are non-smokers, and have realistic expectations for the outcome of their surgery.
 Furthermore, patients should be aware that a tummy tuck should not be used as a primary weight loss solution.
 A consultation with Dr. Hall can help you decide if a tummy tuck is right for you or if you might benefit from a different procedure.